Talk Back and You're Dead

-Talk Back and You're Dead is a 2014 Filipino romantic comedy-action film directed by Andoy Ranay, starring James Reid, Nadine Lustre and Joseph Marco and is based on the bestselling novel of the same name originally published on Wattpad by Alesana Marie.
-The film was distributed by Viva Films and Star Cinema's sister production arm Skylight Films and was released on August 20, 2014, in theaters nationwide.
+Talk Back and You're Dead is a 2014 Filipino romantic comedy/action film directed by Andoy Ranay and starring James Reid, Nadine Lustre, and Joseph Marco.
+It is based on the bestselling novel of the same name by Alesana Marie, originally published on Wattpad.
+The film was distributed by Viva Films and Star Cinema's production arm Skylight Films, and was released in theaters nationwide on August 20, 2014.